lserra/BrodAI/README.md

 Each one of those tables represents some sort of data point against that email.

-The goal is to put all thos columns into a single table.
+The goal is to put all those columns into a single table.
 Where the columns are email (unique), first_name, last_name, gender, etc.

 And where each value is the accepted, single 'answer' for that email's various data points.